Passing the bonding bill is good for Minnesota

-My colleague Rep. Mary Murphy, chair of the Capital Investment Committee, said the bonding bill “connects Minnesota.”
+My colleague Rep. Mary Murphy, Chairwoman of the Capital Investment Committee, said the bonding bill “connects Minnesota.”

-The passage of the bonding bill, a $2 billion jobs bill, was the most hopeful moment of my time in the state House.
+The passage of the bonding bill, a 2 billion dollar jobs bill, was the most hopeful moment of my time in the State House.

 We are one Minnesota.
 Despite our differences, there are so many needs we share in common across race, faith, and place.
 While it’s no secret that some politicians are intentionally trying to divide us because they think it will win an election, we know this division isn’t good for us.